-5 men Trump has defended amid assault accusations
+6 men Trump has defended amid assault accusations of assault or misconduct

 After Roger Ailes stepped down as Fox News Chairman and CEO, Trump praised him and said: "He's been a friend of mine for a long time."

 Ailes' resignation came after former anchor Gretchen Carlson left Fox News on June 23 and shortly afterward filed a lawsuit against her former boss.
-Fox News and Ailes, who later died in May 2017, had denied Carlson's allegations.
+Fox News and Ailes, who died in May 2017, had denied Carlson's allegations.
+Carlson settled the lawsuit for a reported $20 million.

 Carlson was one of several women, including Megyn Kelly, who came forward with allegations of impropriety against Ailes during his tenure at Fox.
 Then-candidate Trump came to his defense.